 This was the title of a presentation of Dr. Pizon about isolation, and cultivation plus transfer of tumor- stemcell on chorioallantoischen Membrans (CAM) of chicken eggs where they grew to tumors.

 Preparation of Tumor-Stemcells for Analytical Purpose

 The red blood cells are lysed and the residual blood components are processed and cultured with special nutrient medium for approx. 21 days.
 Cell clusters (spheroids) are formed in the culture flasks, which can be used for characterization and chemosensitivity measurements.
-In this way, important data can be obtained for successful cancer therapy and how these can be used specifically for trestment.
+In this way, important data can be obtained for optimized cancer therapies and how these data can be used specifically for treatment.

 Tumor-Stemcells – Characterization